2015 GREENGOV PRESIDENTIAL AWARDS

-The Office of the Federal Environmental Executive is pleased to invite Federal civilian and military personnel to participate in the White House Council on Environmental Quality's 2014 GreenGov Presidential Awards.
-The 2014 GreenGov Presidential Awards celebrate extraordinary achievement in the pursuit of President Obama's Executive Order 13514 on Federal Leadership in Environmental, Energy and Economic Performance.
+The Office of Federal Sustainability is pleased to invite Federal personnel to participate in the White House Council on Environmental Quality's 2015 GreenGov Presidential Awards nomination process.
+The 2015 GreenGov Presidential Awards celebrate extraordinary achievement in the pursuit of President Obama's Executive Orders on Federal Sustainability.

 The GreenGov Presidential Awards honor exceptional Federal personnel, teams, projects and facilities, and programs that exemplify President Obama's charge to lead by example in sustainability.
 Domestic and international teams, projects, programs, and facilities are eligible along with individuals, and agencies are encouraged to submit multiple nominations.